Tracking eCommerce keywords with retail search tools help you analyse and improve product visibility on all sales channels.

 2. Availability / In-stock Rates

 The digital shelves change every day so daily check the in-stock rates for each online retailer and marketplace seller.
 From availability rates per brand to days out of stock per retailer.
-SiteLucent tools can help you analyse and optimise at every level of product availability.
+SiteLucent tools can help you analyze and optimize at every level of product availability.
 Out-of-stock (OOS) notifications and automated availability reports help your products be visible, win the buy-box and increase customer loyalty.

 The availability rate shows you the percentage of products available within the total portfolio.
 Look at the availability rate per brand, retailer, or seller and zoom in to a product detail level.